Enovyn/QuickSort_List/README.md

 # QuickSort_List
-modified QuickSort for a list
+modified QuickSort for a list instead of an array